robertialenti/Bike-Share/README.md

 ### 6. Preparing Data for Econometric Analysis

-Before I can perform regressions, I make the following ___.
+Before I can perform regressions, I make the following adjustments.
 I create an event time variable, measuring number of days since the opening of Axis 1 on 11/07/2020.
 Next, I seasonally adjust the outcome variables by employing ___.
 Finally, I introduce additional covariates including daily mean temperature, precipitation, and amount of snow on ground in Montreal.

 ### 7. Assessing Parallel Trends